-Anchor Alert supports audio, vibration and SMS (text message) alert options.
-Any combination of them may be used together and a visible alert dialog is also displayed through which you can cancel or snooze the alarm for a period that you define.
+Anchor Alert supports audio and vibration alert options and a visible alert dialog is also displayed through which you can cancel or snooze the alarm for a period that you define.

 Set the exclusion area start position to 190 degrees and set the scope to 340, set the anchor position to however far away your target is, say 30,000 metres (30kM) or 100,000 feet (19 miles), from your current position, point the phone in the direction you wish to travel and press OK to set anchor.
 You can then use Anchor Alert as a guide to your location, stray too far off course and you'll get an alert, the alert area also gets smaller the closer you get to your desired location (the anchor position) so you need never be too far off course.
 Make sure anchor tracking is enabled too and let Anchor Alert guide you both magnetically and by your phone's GPS.

 Before going walkabout in an unfamiliar location, and after safely mooring your boat of course, set the anchor distance to 0 and anchor your phone at it's current position, the anchor will now be your point of reference.
 Now set the drift distance to the area you wish to cover, make sure Anchor Tracking is on in the preferences and take the phone with you.
 Anchor Alert will show you in which direction and how far away your anchored location is and can guide you back, useful if you often forget where you left your boat / car / significant other!

 Anchor Alert comes with a built-in user guide and help section accessible from the main menu, you will also receive free technical support by email for the life of your purchase.
 See About SlimJiM for contact details.